-In 1959, African-American director Ed Bland made the influential short film The Cry of Jazz, which explains jazz for the newbie, and situates the music in the history of black life in America.
+In 1959, African-American composer Ed Bland made the influential short semi-documentary film The Cry of Jazz, which explains jazz for the newbie, and situates the music in the history of black life in America.
+Bland used the music of avant-garde Afrofuturist composer and pianist Sun Ra as the soundtrack.

 1959 was also the year that saw some of the most innovative music to date in the genre.